ZairGitHub/Bomberman-LBP2/README.md

 ### Ending
 <image src = images/09-ending.png>

 The final screen of the level.
 A "THANKS FOR PLAYING" text is briefly seen before collapsing to allow for the final scores of the players to be assessed on the scoreboard behind it.
 After this process finishes, the level ends and the game host has the option to either replay or exit the level.
-Unfortunate memory issues prevent the crucial implementation of having multiple rounds within a single session, and it has been left to the host's discretion to replay the level should they wish to simulate this experience.
+Unfortunate memory issues prevent the crucial implementation of having multiple rounds within a single session, and it has been left to the discretion of the host to replay the level should they wish to simulate this experience.

 ## Authors